.

 Prevention Strategies for Mislabeling

-• Establish a simple and standardized labeling procedure that’s easy for staff members to follow.
+• Standardized Labeling Protocols: Establish clear, consistent labeling procedures that are easy for staff to follow.

-• Encourage open communication among team members so all staff members feel comfortable reporting potential errors or concerns without hesitation.
+• Open Communication Culture: Encourage team members to report potential errors or concerns without hesitation.

 Lab information system